Dr Seuss and quality teaching Part 1: ‘Today you are you’

 Bahr, N., & Mellor, S., (2016).
 Building quality in teaching and teacher education.
 Australian Council for Educational Research (ACER) Melbourne Vic.

-Seuss, G. (1990).
-Oh the places you’ll go!
+Seuss, G. (1960).
+One fish, two fish, red fish, blue fish.
 Random House Books for Young Readers, New York.